ZRabadaber/miktex/README.md

 This volume will be used to mount the the container directory /miktex/.miktex in subsequent runs.

-Provided that your main input file is located in the current working directory, you can run pdflatex as follows:
+Provided that your main input file is located in the current working directory, you can run xelatex as follows:

 ```
 docker run --rm -ti \